-- 1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/. - In the Navigation pane, click AMIs.
-Select an Amazon EBS-backed AMI that is similar to the AMI that you want to create.
-To view the Amazon EBS-backed Windows AMIs, select the following options from the Viewing list boxes.

-You can select any public AMI that uses the version of Windows Server that you want to use for your AMI.
-However, you must select an Amazon EBS-backed AMI; don't start with an instance store-backed AMI.

-3. Click Launch to launch an instance of the Amazon EBS-backed AMI that you've selected.
-Accept the default values as you step through the wizard.

-For more information about launching a Windows instance using the AWS Management Console, see Launch a Windows Instance (p.
-9).

-- 4. While the instance is running, connect to it and customize it however you want.
+- 1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/. - In the navigation pane, click AMIs.
+Select an Amazon EBS-backed AMI that is similar to the AMI that you will create.
+To view the Amazon EBS-backed Windows AMIs, select the following options from the Filter lists: Public Images, EBS Images, and then Windows. - You can select any public AMI that uses the version of Windows Server that you will use for your AMI.
+However, you must select an Amazon EBS-backed AMI; don't start with an instance store-backed AMI. - 3.
+Click Launch to launch an instance of the Amazon EBS-backed AMI that you've selected.
+Accept the default values as you step through the wizard. - For more information about launching a Windows instance using the AWS Management Console, see Launch a Windows Instance (p.
+9). - 4.
+While the instance is running, connect to it and customize it.
 For example, you can perform any of the following actions on your instance: - a.
 Install software and applications. - b.
-Copy data. - c.
-Reduce startup time by deleting temporary files, defragmenting your hard drive, and zeroing out free space. - d.
+Copy data. - Reduce start time by deleting temporary files, defragmenting your hard drive, and zeroing out free space. - d.
 Create a new user account and add it to the Administrators group. - e.
-Configure settings using EC2ConfigService.
+Configure the settings using EC2Config.
 For more information, see Configuring a Windows Instance Using the EC2Config Service (p.
-48).
+39).

-For information about connecting to a Windows instance using the AWS Management Console, see Connect to Your Windows Instance (p.
+For information about connecting to a Windows instance using the AWS Management Console, see Connecting to Amazon EC2 Windows Instances (p.
 12).

-- 5. When the instance is set up the way you want it, it is best to stop the instance before you create the AMI to ensure data integrity.
-If you didn't use EC2ConfigService to stop the instance already, use the following steps to stop the instance. - a.
-Right-click your running instance and select Stop Instance. - b.
-In the confirmation dialog box, click Yes, Stop Instance.
+5. When the instance is set up the way you want it, it is best to stop the instance before you create the AMI, to ensure data integrity.
+If you didn't use EC2Config to stop the instance already, use the following steps to stop the instance.